 Ms Shapiro found that this method could move traumatic thoughts into the background of the mind, providing an opening for the body’s standard coping mechanisms to begin processing the distress-causing experience.
 In the three decades since EMDR was introduced to the world of psychotherapy, millions of people have benefited from it.
 Currently over 100,000 clinicians worldwide offer EMDR to their clients.

-At The Dawn, we provide comprehensive care for trauma survivors of traumatic events, offering EMDR treatments for trauma and PTSD as well as TRM and TRE.
+At The Dawn, we provide comprehensive care for survivors of traumatic events, including EMDR treatment for trauma and PTSD as well as TRM and TRE.
 Our fully trained and licenced therapists provide a stable, supportive environment for recovery.
-The Dawn’s comfortable and peaceful atmosphere, far away from noise and distractions, is ideal for treatment and recovery.
+The Dawn’s comfortable and peaceful atmosphere, far away from noise and distractions, is ideal for treatment and healing.

-With our 1:1 staff-to-client ratio, and medical personnel on call 24 hours a day, our clients receive personalised attention throughout their stay.
+With our low staff-to-client ratio, and nursing team on call 24 hours a day, our clients receive personalised attention throughout their stay.
 If you or somebody you know is experiencing PTSD or other complications from trauma, we are here to help.
 Contact us for full details regarding eye movement therapy at The Dawn, or any of our other available treatments.